alan-turing-institute/REG-handbook/content/docs/technical_practices/configuring_editors.md

 If you have enabled `pytest` (or another framework, e.g. `unittest`), tests will be discovered and appear in the `Testing` menu (lab bottle on the left side menu).

 From here you can run all/individual tests.
 You can also search for "Tests" in the command palette (Cmd-Shift-P) to find options for running tests.
 If a test fails, clicking on it will show the error message.
 You can also debug tests (see debugging).

 If you have a tests file open in an editor the latest pass/fail status of a test will be shown (or a play button if the test hasn't run before) — running tests can be triggered from there too.

 ### Debugging

 [VSC Debugging Docs](https://code.visualstudio.com/docs/python/debugging)

-Details to be added.

 ### Other Tips and Tricks